varshitha-g/Skin-Disease-Prediction/README.md

 ### 3. Uploading Images:

 Use the interface to upload images of skin lesions, and the model will return a classification along with a confidence score.
-## Demo

-Screenshot of the Flask web application interface for uploading images and receiving predictions.
-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page for things to work on.